 (a) In order to further the purposes of this Act, the Secretary, in consultation with the Secretary of Health and Human Services, shall develop and maintain an effective program of collection, compilation, and analysis of occupational safety and health statistics.
 Such program may cover all employments whether or not subject to any other provisions of this Act but shall not cover employments excluded by section 4 of the Act.
-The Secretary shall compile accurate statistics on work injuries and illnesses which shall include all disabling, serious, or significant injuries and illnesses, whether or not involving loss of time from work, other than minor injuries requiring only first aid treatment and which do not involve medical treatment, loss of consciousness, restriction of work or motion, or transfer to another job.
+The Secretary shall control to the Act but shall include all disabiliting. compile accurate statistics on work injuries and illnesses which shall include all disabling, serious, or significant injuries and illnesses, whether or not involving loss of time from work, other than minor injuries requiring only first aid treatment and which do not involve medical treatment, loss of consciousness, restriction of work or motion, or transfer to another job.

-- (b) To carry out his duties under subsection (a) of this section, the Secretary may - - promote, encourage, or directly engage in programs of studies, information and communication concerning occupational safety and health statistics;
+- (b) To carry out his duties under subsection (a) of this section, the Secretary may -- - (1) promote, encourage, or directly engage in programs of studies, information and communication concerning occupational safety and health statistics;